Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 **File:** `src/loop_comprehensive_strategies.h`

 **Problem Statement:**
-LOOP family instructions use 8-bit signed displacement which may contain bad characters.
+LOOP family instructions use 8-bit signed displacement which may contain bad bytes.
 These are common in shellcode iteration loops.

 **Target Patterns:**
 ```asm